Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: Sum Rules

 In this section, starting from Eq.~{(\ref{eq:negf} and \ref{eq:int}) we show universal sum rules that the proposed conductance expressions analytically satisfy.
 We start with the general multi-terminal conductance matrix relating currents and occupation functions at different terminals:

 where each entry in the conductance matrix is a $P\times P$ matrix while the currents $I^{c,s}$ and occupation functions $f^{c,s}$ are $P\times 1$ column vectors, $P$ being the number of terminals in the conductor; so that the submatrix $\widetilde{G}^{cc}$ can be identified as the conductance matrix describing the coherent charge currents. \\ \\ \textbf{{Charge Conservation (Terminal):}} Regardless of how charge currents are generated through $\widetilde{G}^{cc}$ or $\widetilde{G}^{cs}$, charge conservation requires them to add up to zero at steady state, in both linear response and high-bias regimes.
-This requires two universal sum rules to hold:
+Linear response is characterized by low input voltages, $(\mu_i - \mu_j)/kT \ll 1$, where $\mu_{i}$ is the electrochemical potential of contact $i$ that determines $f_i$, while high-bias is characterized by high input voltages $(\mu_i - \mu_j)/kT \gg 1$.
+Charge conservation requires:

-We show in Appendix A that both these equations are analytically satisfied by the conductance matrices of Eq.~(\ref{eq:negf}). \\ \\ \textbf{{Equilibrium Currents (Terminal):}} In equilibrium, there are no spin accumulations in the contacts since they are assumed to be non-magnetic, making all occupation functions have the form:
+We show in the appendix that both these equations are analytically satisfied by the conductance matrices of Eq.~(\ref{eq:negf}). \\ \\ \textbf{{Equilibrium Currents (Terminal):}} In equilibrium, there are no spin accumulations in the contacts since they are assumed to be non-magnetic, making all occupation functions have the form: ${f_{eq}} = {\left[ { } \right]^T}$ at a given energy.
+We then show (Supplementary Information):

-at a given energy.
-Because no net charge current can flow through the terminals in equilibrium:

-This once debated result (See \cite{kiselev_prohibition_2005} and references therein}) was established from Scattering Theory in the context of spin-orbit coupling for devices with non-magnetic leads.
-In Appendix A we prove this result analytically starting from Eq.~(\ref{eq:negf}) and observe that having magnets or magnetic fields (in addition to any spin-orbit interaction) inside the conductor does not change this basic conclusion.
+where $\alpha=c$ ensures no net charge current flows through the terminals in equilibrium, whereas $\alpha=s$ ensures the same for spin currents.
+The latter, once a debated result (See \cite{kiselev_prohibition_2005} and references therein}) was established from Scattering Theory in the context of spin-orbit coupling for devices with non-magnetic leads.
+In Supplementary Information we prove this result analytically starting from Eq.~(\ref{eq:negf}) and observe that having magnets or magnetic fields (in addition to any spin-orbit interaction) inside the conductor does not change this basic conclusion.
 We also note that there are no general sum rules for the spin to spin conductances $\left[\widetilde{G}_{mn}\right]^{ss}$. \\ \\ \textbf{{Charge Conservation (Spin-transfer-torque):}} Since no charge currents can be generated or absorbed within the FM regions, the generation term $S_G$ becomes identically zero (by choosing $S_\alpha=I$ in Eq.~(\ref{eq:int})) requiring: